Meet the Team

 In her free time, Val plays by going to the beach and winning in Monopoly.

-Victoria Lloyd, MEd, MPH, LMSW
+Victoria Lloyd, MEd, MPH, LCSW

 Victoria brings her expertise as a bilingual, bicultural social worker and former elementary school teacher to SEEDS.